anuragxorma/BiPoClassification/ANN/README.md

 ## Model Architecture

 The ANN model has a straightforward Multi-Layer Perceptron (MLP) architecture, designed as follows:
-- **Input Layer**: Matches the shape of the preprocessed feature-engineered input data.
+- **Input Layer**: Configured to match the dimensions of the preprocessed, feature-engineered input data.
+(For detailed information on input features, refer to the README file in the `Shared_dir` directory.)
 - **Two Hidden Layers**: Each with 256 neurons and ReLU activation, optimized for the classification task.
 - **Output Layer**: Softmax activation, providing probabilities for multiclass classification.